Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 ### Set up push tracking

-Use the following API to track a push messaging click through in Adobe Analytics.
+Use the following API to track a push messaging click in Adobe Analytics.

 {% hint style="info" %}
 Using the following API does not increment page views.